 - Perfect for apartment living: Standard Doodle dogs should not live in apartments because of their vibrant energy and large size.
 However, mini Doodles are an excellent choice for apartment living.
 Mini Doodles are comparatively less energetic than their larger counterparts.
 However, that doesn’t mean they don’t need their daily dose of exercise.
-Mini Doodles are naturally more adaptable to houses of varying sizes.
-Also, mini Doodles don’t necessarily need a backyard to play in, unlike larger dogs.
-Although, you should have access to a dog park or any park to fulfill your mini dog’s exercise requirements.
+Additionally, Mini Doodle breeds don’t necessarily need a backyard to play in, unlike larger dogs.

 - Hypoallergenic: There is no such thing as a hypoallergenic dog because every dog sheds a bit.
-However, Doodles are known to shed a lot less and produce lesser amounts of allergy, inciting dander in their fur.
-This should be a pleasant surprise for people allergic to dog fur.
+However, Doodles are known to shed a lot less and produce lesser amounts of allergy-inciting dander in their fur.

 Things to Consider Before Getting a Mini Doodle

-If you’ve never owned a dog before (or been the primary caretaker), owning a dog takes a lot of work, especially for the first few months.
-So here are a few things you will have to do to look after your mini Doodle:
+If you’ve never owned a dog before (or been the primary caretaker), you may not understand that owning a dog takes a lot of work, especially for the first few months.
+Here are a few things you will have to do to look after your Mini Doodle:

-- Meeting their basic needs such as proper diet and clean water
+- Meet their basic needs such as proper diet and clean water

-- Ensuring they don’t urinate or defecate around the house
+- Ensure they don’t urinate or defecate around the house

-- Brushing their teeth and cleaning their ears to keep infections at bay
+- Brush their teeth and cleaning their ears to keep infections at bay

-- Consistent grooming (Doodles need professional grooming every 6-8 weeks)
+- Consistently groom (Doodles need professional grooming every 6-8 weeks)

 - Veterinary care and medication